 11. Dan Savage: Dan Savage’s sex and relationship column, Savage Love, has long been considered one of the best and most widely known pro LGBTQ+ columns.
 Savage and his husband Terry Miller also created the It Gets Better campaign in 2010 to help curb queer teen suicide.
 (Photo via Jamie McCarthy/Getty)

-12. Valentina Sampaio: The stunning supermodel made international news earlier this year for becoming the first trans woman on the cover of Vogue France‘s March issue.
-Many fashion industry insiders noted that March’s edition is second only to the magazine’s famous September issue, making this an even bigger move.
+12. Valentina Sampaio: The stunning supermodel made international news in 2017 for becoming the first trans woman on the cover of Vogue France‘s March issue.
+Many fashion industry insiders noted that the annual March edition is second in influence only to the magazine’s famous September issue, making this an even bigger move.

 Who are some of your favorite LGBTQ+ icons?
 Tell us @BritandCo!